 It has been our experience that certain media outlets do not value Native or Indigenous knowledge or perspectives.
 To bring validity to our knowledge and research the Journal of Native Sciences was established.

 Hello!
 My wife and I started JNS to help Natives “get their words out”.
 There is strong power (“Boha“) in words and Native people are strong when they choose to be.
 I am a Newe person and I have lived on the Fort Hall Indian Reservation in Idaho most my life.
 I know first hand about the the many and profound problems that face my community.
-I also know through my travels that many of these wicked problems also exist in other Tribal societies.
+I also know that many of these wicked problems also exist in other Tribal societies.
 I believe in the passing of knowledge to others, so they know how things came to be, where they come from, and most importantly to instill hope!
 It is my goal that JNS will contribute to the sacred tradition of passing knowledge from one to another.
 I also want to say that I have been contributing to JNS as an author simply to keep the journal active.
+A link to my scholarship can be found here.